galexrt/container-staytus/README.md

-# docker-staytus
+# container-staytus

-[adamcooke/staytus](https://github.com/adamcooke/staytus) as a Docker image without the MySQL server.
+[adamcooke/staytus](https://github.com/adamcooke/staytus) as a Container Image without the MySQL server.

 Image available from: